V-Ray Lighting for SketchUp and Rhino - Lights not visible

 blobid1.png

-A similar setup to that imaginary scenario can be achieved in V-Ray as demonstrated in the screenshot below, where the default ~14 Exposure value is used for the scene:
+A similar setup to the mentioned scenario can be achieved in V-Ray as demonstrated in the render below, where the default ~14 Exposure value is used for the scene:

 blobid0.png